tucksravin/incidental-fox-productivity/README.md

 sort task boxes
 sort entry boxes
-move arrows off of card to give timeline max space find a real solution for having the projects refresh only after the user auth has loaded in instead of just a timeout make everything faster, fetch data only when needed everything else should be firebase/store based convert dates to luxon datetimes see why todoist sometimes has cors problems and sometimes doesn't make animations to mask unvoidable loads and slowdowns get rid of unexpected width/height attr error from console unify all fetch method syntax add ability to complete tasks add ability to start/change times get completed todoist tasks for going back and include checkmarks (might need to convert to sync api) make nav for all options maybe delay the slide in a touch so everything is generally already loaded in let chunks know if they're a todoist chunk or toggl chunk
+find a real solution for having the projects refresh only after the user auth has loaded in instead of just a timeout make everything faster, fetch data only when needed everything else should be firebase/store based convert all dates to luxon datetimes see why todoist sometimes has cors problems and sometimes doesn't make animations to mask unvoidable loads and slowdowns get rid of unexpected width/height attr error from console unify all fetch method syntax add ability to complete tasks add ability to start/change times make nav for all options maybe delay the slide in a touch so everything is generally already loaded in let chunks know if they're a todoist chunk or toggl chunk fix lag on update for times, can probably manually update the store in the dom without pinging server if I give all the todoist methods access dynamically limit what times you can set fetch error

 ### features for later